yangli-evo/Horizontal_gene_transfer/README.md

 ---

-# Step 2

 ## 🔹 Output:
 - A list of **putative HGT genes** satisfying AI and outgroup percentage thresholds.
+- Annotated phylogenetic trees to support HGT hypothesis.
-- Annotated results with taxonomic and bitscore-based classification.
+- Visualization of detected HGT events with taxonomic context.